 Developers are required to provide on-site and off-site improvements necessary to serve their projects.
 Such improvements may include water, sewer and other utility extensions, street construction and traffic control device installation that are reasonably related to the project.
 Dedication of land or in-lieu fees may also be required of a project for rights-of-way, transit facilities, recreational facilities, and school sites, consistent with the Subdivision Map Act.
 The City's Capital Improvement Program (CIP) contains a schedule of public improvements including streets, bridges and other public works projects to facilitate the continued build-out of the City's General Plan.
 The CIP helps to ensure that construction of public improvements is coordinated with private development.
 The City's Capital Improvement Program (CIP) contains a schedule of public improvements including streets, bridges, and other public works projects to facilitate the continued build-out of the City's General Plan.
 The CIP helps to ensure that construction of public improvements is coordinated with private development.
-The new Saddleback Place development on EI Toro Road was approved with the condition to reconstruct the median on EI Toro Road to provide a turn pocket into the new residential development, and install new sidewalks with ADA ramps.
+The CIP helps to ensure that construction of public improvements is coordinated with private development.
+The new Saddleback Place development on El Toro Road was approved with the condition to reconstruct the median on El Toro Road to provide a turn pocket into the new residential development, and install new sidewalks with ADA ramps.
 The Target - Lennar townhome development was required to install a right-turn pocket from Jeronimo into the development.
 Required improvements benefit the specific development as well as the overall community.